-- 25. On occasion, complaints of harassment which should be considered under this Procedure may be made to staff other than the Fellow for Welfare.
-In this situation, staff should explain the Procedure, and ask the complainant if they would like the case referred to a Harassment Advisor so that they can receive support from a trained staff member, or submit a formal written complaint. - 26.
-If a student does not wish to seek support and advice, or to make a complaint, under stages 2 or 3 of this Procedure, or if there are queries about the procedure to be followed, staff can contact the Fellow for Welfare Dean, a Harassment Advisor or DSWSS for advice on a confidential basis. - 27.
-There may be occasions where a student does not wish to seek support and advice or to make a complaint under stages 2 or 3 of this Procedure, but where the Fellow for Welfare considers that the implications for the individual and/or for others actually or potentially affected are serious.
+- 25. On occasion, reports of harassment which should be considered under this Procedure may be brought to the attention of staff other than the Head of Student Wellbeing/harassment advisors/Senior Dean.
+In this situation, staff should explain the Procedure, and ask the complainant if they would like the case referred to the Head of Student Wellbeing and/or a harassment advisor so that they can receive support from a trained staff member, or submit a formal written complaint to the Senior Dean. - 26.
+If the student does not wish to seek support and advice, or to make a complaint, under stages 2 or 3 of this Procedure, or if there are queries about the procedure

+- to be followed, staff can contact a harassment advisor, the Head of Student Wellbeing or DSWSS for advice on a confidential basis.9 - 27.
+There may be occasions where the student does not wish to seek support and advice or to make a complaint under stages 2 or 3 of this Procedure, but where the Head of Wellbeing or harassment advisor consider that the implications for the individual and/or for others actually or potentially affected are serious.
 This may include cases where other parties, but not the aggrieved party, have made a complaint.
 In such circumstances the Senior Dean may initiate an investigation and make a decision on further action on the basis of such evidence as is available.
-The individual's consent will normally be sought if disclosure is to be made, and a decision on disclosure would be made at a senior level.
+The student's consent will normally be sought if disclosure is to be made, and a decision on disclosure would be made at a senior level.